 |Classic algorithms are hardcoded to provide the same output how many ever attempts the input data is processed||Machine learning algorithms refine themselves processing data on a continuous process and hence making them much more powerful after a certain point in time than in comparison with the classic algorithms.|

-In this section, let’s take a look at the classification of Machine Learning Algorithms:
+In this section, let’s take a look at the types of Machine Learning Algorithms:

 When to use?